-PSUs RSUs Performance Metrics Payout is adjusted based on performance against pre-specified targets: 33% relative TSR 33% adjusted EBITDA 33% AUA The value on vesting can range between 0 - 150% of target, depending on performance against the above targets.
-Not applicable Claw Back To help ensure that participants act in the best intere- may direct participants to repay or return all or some direction under certain specified circumstances inclu- required to be restated and the restatement was caus means an act of embezzlement, fraud, breach of fidu constitutes just cause for dismissal. of the amounts received.
-The Board could apply this uding if the Company's financial statements are sed by a participant's misconduct.
-Misconduct Termination of Employment Retirement, Death, or Disability or Without Cause Ten retirement, death, disability or termination without ca PSUs will immediately vest.
-Any Other Reason - If a participant's employment is their qualified retirement, death, disability or termination the administrator, their unvested RSUs and PSUs will use, the pro rata portion of their unvested RSUs or terminated for any reason other than as a result of tion without cause, unless otherwise determined by Change of Control In the event of a change of control (as defined in the PSUs held by a participant will generally only be acce the resulting entity) is terminated (other than a termin period following a date of the change of control.
-If ne publicly traded entity following the change of control, immediately but one-half of the amount due can be r employment with the Company (or the resulting entity elerated if their employment with the Company (or nation for cause or resignation) within the 12-month ither the Company nor the acquiring entity is a then any unvested RSUs and PSUs will vest made conditional upon the participant's continued
+PSUs RSUs Performance Metrics Payout is adjusted based on the performance against pre-specified targets updated in 2024 (previously the metrics were equal weighted): Not applicable • 40% relative TSR • 40% adjusted EBITDA • 20% AUA The value on vesting can range between 0 - 150% of target, depending on performance against the above targets.
+For 2025, the performance framework was amended to focus on two key metrics: AUA and adjusted EBITDA, equally weighted.
+Claw-Back used by a participant's misconduct.
+Misconduct Termination of Employment Retirement, Death, or Disability or Without Cause Te retirement, death, disability or termination without ca administrator, the pro rata portion of their unvested ause, unless otherwise determined by the Any Other Reason - If a participant's employment is their qualified retirement, death, disability or termina the administrator, their unvested RSUs and PSUs w ation without cause, unless otherwise determined by Change of Control In the event of a change of control (as defined in the PSUs held by a participant will generally only be acc (or the resulting entity) is terminated (other than a te month period following a date of the change of contr a publicly traded entity following the change of contr immediately but one-half of the amount due can be employment with the Company (or the resulting entity) celerated if their employment with the Company ermination for cause or resignation) within the 12- rol.
+If neither the Company nor the acquiring entity is rol, then any unvested RSUs and PSUs will vest made conditional upon the participant's continued

-There are currently 1,985,089 RSUs outstanding under the RSU Plan, of which 566,165, 537,240 and 881,684 RSUs were awarded in 2022, 2023, and 2024 respectively.
-There are currently 321,698 PSUs outstanding under the PSU Plan, of which 72,167, 84,141 and 165,390 PSUs were awarded in 2022, 2023, and 2024 respectively.
-There are 96,336 RSUs and no PSUs currently outstanding under the SIP, all of which 96,336 RSUs will vest throughout 2024.
+There are currently 2,246,280 RSUs outstanding under the RSU Plan, of which 500,877, 851,639 and 893,764 RSUs were awarded in 2023, 2024, and 2025 respectively.
+There are currently 289,849 PSUs outstanding under the PSU Plan, of which 63,637, 141,286 and 84,926 PSUs were awarded in 2023, 2024, and 2025 respectively.